You’ve packed up everything you need for your journey abroad!

 TripLingo is a language learning app specifically designed for the international traveler.

 Besides allowing self-study language instruction, it also provides a number of nifty features meant to make your excursion all the more worthwhile.

-Let’s take a look into what TripLingo offers and see if it lives up to its promises!
+Let’s take a look into what TripLingo offers!

 What Is TripLingo?